 Many young children of both sexes enjoy playing with cars.
 It may be predominantly little boys, but girls can have just as much fun with them as boys do and parents can enjoy playing right along.

-Toy cars may be one of the first "big kid" toys that kids see and enjoy.
+Toy cars may be one of the first big kid toys that kids see and enjoy.
 They have a fascination with them, perhaps because they can identify with them.
 After all, they ride in one all the time and "driving" a car is one way to be just like Mom or Dad.

-Because so many children start playing with toy cars and continue to do so for years, their play goes through definite stages, and it can be interesting and helpful to take a look at these stages.
+Because so many children start playing with toy cars and continue to do so for years, their play goes through distinct stages, and it can be interesting and helpful to take a look at these stages.

 In The Early Years

-In the beginning children will not truly understand just what to do with a toy car; they haven't yet learned how to really play yet, particularly with a representation of a real life object.
+In the beginning children will not truly understand just what to do with a toy car; they haven't yet learned how to really play yet, particularly with a representation of a real-life object.

-The child in the photo below began his car career by wrecking cars and by crashing them together whenever he could find someone to "drive" the other car.
+The child in the photo below began his car career by wrecking cars and crashing them together whenever he could find someone to "drive" the other car.
 Mostly it was simply playing with Mom or Dad and spending time with them.
 The car was secondary to playing with someone else.

-Play often turned into a giggle fest as a result.
+Play often turned into a giggle-fest as a result.
 Running the car over his leg, up his back or over his head was a cause for laughter and rolling around on the floor with Grandpa.
 Yes, he's playing with a toy car, but mostly he's playing with Dad or Grandma or somebody that will pay attention to him, laugh with him, and play with him.

 Play Becomes More Complex

 The roads are obvious enough and provide some correlation to life, but it needn't end there.
-A visit to the "mall" (a large building on the scene) with the comment that there was candy to buy in the mall produced an immediate response that he was going to the mall, too, but would buy "ice keem".
+A visit to the mall (a large building on the scene) with the comment that there was candy to buy in the mall produced an immediate response that he was going to the mall, too, but would buy "ice keem".
 This had happened in the past, and the activity was very quickly transferred to the play.